Vegan Cheesecake with Graham Cracker Chocolate Crust

 Directions

 Put the graham crackers into a food processor and blend them until they are finely ground.
 Put the graham crumbs into a medium mixing bowl.
-In a microwave melt, but don’t heat, ¾ of a cup of Earth Balance Buttery Blend (30 seconds.)
-Add the melted Earth Balance to the graham crackers and mix it together with a fork.
-Add the mini chocolate chips and continue to mix so that it has a consistent and even texture.
+In a microwave, melt, but don’t heat, ¾ of a cup of Earth Balance Buttery Blend (30 seconds.)
+Mix the melted Earth Balance with the graham crackers with a fork.
+Add the mini chocolate chips and continue to scramble to have a consistent and even texture.

-Grease a springform cake pan with additional Earth Balance Buttery Blend sparingly.
+Could you sparingly make a springform cake pan with additional Earth Balance Buttery Blend?
 (A springform pan has a clip that will allow you to take the side of the pan off when the cake has cooled.)
-Pour the contents of the crust mixture into the springform pan and make an even layer of graham cracker along the bottom and then a ridge along the interior pan about an inch high.
+Pour the contents of the crust mixture into the springform pan and make an even layer of graham crackers along the bottom and then a ridge along the interior pan about an inch high.
 Preheat the oven to 350 degrees.

 In a food processor, add the Tofutti cream cheese, Tofutti sour cream, silken tofu, flaxseed meal, organic sugar, pure vanilla extract, and the juice of a half lemon.
 Blend this mixture for about four or five minutes.
-Pour the filling into the cake pan and even out the top out with a spatula.
-I will also tap the pan lightly on the kitchen counter to help even out the mixture.
+Pour the filling into the cake pan and top with a spatula.
+I lightly tap the pan on the kitchen counter to help even the mixture.
 Next put the cake in the oven on top of a cookie sheet.
 This is important in case the buttery spread leaks out of the bottom of the springform pan (which could cause a fire).

-Bake it for about 50 minutes and check.
+Could you bake it for about 50 minutes and check?
 Once the top of the cake has baked evenly and has a slightly light brown hue, it’s done.
-In my oven it is exactly one hour.
-Let the vegan cheesecake sit on top of a counter top for about 45 minutes and then place it in a refrigerator for it to completely cool.
-I generally wait a total of four hours before I slice into the cake.
+In my oven, it is precisely one hour.
+Let the vegan cheesecake sit on top of a countertop for about 45 minutes, then place it in a refrigerator to completely cool.
+I generally wait four hours before I slice into the cake.
 Serve the dessert on a large or small plate with a fruit garnish, like fresh strawberries or blueberries.